Atmospheric Sciences & Global Change

 To learn more, see PNNL news release "The lingering clouds."

-Sponsors: The research was funded by the U.S. Department of Energy Office of Science's Atmospheric System Research and the Regional and Global Climate Modeling programs.
+Sponsors: The research was funded by the U.S. Department of Energy Office of Science Biological and Environmental Research program's Atmospheric System Research and the Regional and Global Climate Modeling programs.
 The research used data from the ARM Climate Research Facility and computing resources from PNNL Institutional Computing.

 Research Team: Jiwen Fan, L. Ruby Leung and Qian Chen, PNNL; Daniel Rosenfeld, The Hebrew University of Jerusalem; Zhanqing Li, Beijing University and the University of Maryland; Jinqiang Zhang, Chinese Academy of Sciences Beijing; and Hongru Yan, Lanzhou University, China.